 - Submit a letter of intent and three letters of recommendation.

 8. How is the distance format for the MS in Speech and Hearing Science delivered?

-Courses are delivered online asynchronously via eLearn@Tnstate and synchronously through Horizon Wimba.
+Courses are delivered online asynchronously via eLearn@tnstate.edu and synchronously through Blackboard Collaborate.

 9. Will the University train me to use the technology?

-At the beginning of each semester, the Office of Distance Education and Center for Teaching, Learning and Technology provides an On-Campus Orientation for all students enrolled in online courses to provide an overview of eLearn and Horizon Wimba.
-Students are also encouraged to complete an Online Orientation, to take the online Mastery Test and to send their Certificate of Completion to their professors.
+At the beginning of each semester, the Office of Distance Education and Center for Teaching, Learning and Technology provides an On-Campus Orientation for all students enrolled in online courses to provide an overview of eLearn and Blackboard Collaborate.
+Students must also complete an Online Orientation, take the online Mastery Test, and send their Certificate of Completion to their professors.

 10. Will I have to travel to TSU during my academic and clinical programs?